-Demystifying The Dolomites: How I Planned My First Fall Trip To The Dolomites
+Demystifying The Dolomites: How To Plan A Fall Trip

-Demystifying The Dolomites: How I Planned My First Fall Trip To The Dolomites
+Demystifying The Dolomites: How To Plan A Fall Trip

 Between the efforts of social media’s influencers and its algorithm, places like the Dolomites entered into the wider public’s consciousness and in a most visually spectacular way.
 That photograph of a lone hiker standing above the clouds in front of towering mountain peaks or the one of the little church in a wide valley with an imposing wall of forest behind (we would ultimately skip these iconic Dolomites spots after doing our research).
 It was now a trendy must-visit destination for so many travelers, including myself.